Do you need help drafting a family loan agreement?

 When is the loan to be repaid?

-Loan agreements between family members are difficult to get repaid early if they are tied into the sale of a house to repay the debt.
+Loan agreements between family members are difficult to repay early if they are tied to the sale of a house to get the loan repaid.
 Can you afford to be repaid in 10 years' time?
-Most loan agreements are repayable on sale, or if the terms of the loan agreement are breached, on a court order for sale.
+Most loan agreements are repayable on sale, or if the borrower defaults and the terms of the loan agreement are breached, on a court order for sale.

 If the loan agreement allows for repayment on a monthly basis, then you may find the first charge mortgage lender is not happy with this.
-If there is no mortgage lender, then the other consideration is whether the borrower can afford to satisfy the monthly repayments.
+If there is no mortgage, the other consideration is whether the borrower can afford to satisfy the monthly repayments.

-To avoid Inheritance tax implications, you should think about an 'on demand' repayment, however this has risks for the borrower.
-On demand quite literally means "must be repaid on the demand of the lender".
-In practical terms, it is highly unlikely the loan could be repaid on demand without the home owner having to sell their property to repay the loan.
+To avoid Inheritance tax implications, you should think about an 'on demand' repayment but this has risks for the borrower.
+On-demand quite literally means "must be repaid on the demand of the lender".
+In practical terms, it is highly unlikely the loan could be repaid on demand without the homeowner having to sell their property to get the loan repaid.

 Can the loan be repaid early?